 ExpressVPN Review: Quick Expert Summary

-ExpressVPN is one of the safest, fastest, most intuitive VPNs on the market, and it comes with more features than most competitors.
-But it’s also somewhat pricier than other top brands with a similar functionality.
-So, is ExpressVPN really worth the money in 2021?
+ExpressVPN is one of the safest, fastest, and most intuitive VPNs on the market, and it comes with more features than most competitors.
+But it’s also somewhat pricier than other top brands with similar functionality.
+So, is ExpressVPN really worth the money in 2022?
 I think it is — and here’s why.

 ExpressVPN has 3,000+ servers located in 94 countries, provides excellent speeds, and has top-notch security features.
 ExpressVPN lets you connect up to 5 devices at the same time, including Android, iOS, Windows, macOS, and Linux devices, smart TVs, gaming consoles, smart home devices, and routers.

-In my tests, ExpressVPN worked with all popular streaming sites like Netflix, Hulu, and many others — and there were no interruptions, lag, or buffering as I streamed content.
+In my tests, ExpressVPN worked with all popular streaming sites, including Netflix, and there were no interruptions, lag, or buffering as I streamed content.
 ExpressVPN also supports torrenting on all of its servers, and it can help you get around firewalls in countries with internet censorship, like China or Iran.

 On top of standard security features like 256-bit AES encryption, a kill switch, and secure protocols, ExpressVPN also offers: